corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node-operations-upgrading-os-to-ent.md

 If the same database is to be reused, the most complicated steps are ensuring custom CorDapps contain Liquibase database management scripts and adding these scripts into the database change log table.

-The migration from an H2 database to a 3rd party commercial database, while upgrading to Corda Enteprise, requires a third party tool to migrate data.
+The migration from an H2 database to a 3rd party commercial database, while upgrading to Corda Enterprise, requires a third party tool to migrate data.

 ## Upgrade from Corda Open Source Edition to Corda Enterprise